raphaelreme/pylapy/README.md

 It also helps you to handle non square matrices and setting a soft threshold on assignements (usually leads to better performances than hard thresholding).

+We provide some benchmark (but they are a bit hard to read and messy).
+Given your lap problem, try to make it work with the simplest implementation (scipy) and then (if needed) try to install lap or lapjv and see if they yield better computational performances.

 ## Install